Tom Holford: Port Vale

 Upon leaving Manchester, he joined Port Vale back in the Potteries as player-manager.
 He led the side to a North Staffordshire Infirmary Cup victory in 1915.
 Still, two years later, he was conscripted into the army to serve as a gunner in the Royal Garrison Artillery.
 After playing his part in World War I, as well as guesting for Nottingham Forest and Newcastle United, he returned to Vale in the summer of 1919.
 Regaining his place, he helped the club to win the Staffordshire Senior Cup and share the North Staffordshire Infirmary Cup in 1920.
 Due to his age, he hardly played after October 1920, but played his part in the club's 1922 North Staffordshire Infirmary Cup achievement.

 He retired as a player at the end of the 1922–23 season.
 Over his full career Holford played 474 league games, an exceptionally large number for the period, he had played everywhere except in goal.
 Upon his retirement, he became a trainer for Port Vale, only to make his final appearance on 5 April 1924 at a club record age of 46 years and 68 days.
-At the time, this also made him the second-oldest to play in the Football League, after Billy Meredith, and as of 2008, he is the sixth oldest Football League player of all time.